MileHacker Logo

 Public Transportation

 Angkots (Minivans): These small, colorful minibuses operate on fixed routes.
-They offer an inexpensive way to travel it can be slow due to frequent stops and sometimes indirect routes.
+They offer an inexpensive way to travel it may be slow due to frequent stops and sometimes indirect routes.
 You hail those from the street.
 Tell the driver your destination; they stop if they are going that way.
 Fares are usually fixed.

 Trans Koetaradja (Bus Rapid Transit): A newer, air-conditioned public bus system.
-It features designated stops and offers a more structured service.
+It features designated stops and presents a more structured service.
 Routes are currently limited but cover areas.
 They connect the city center to the main bus terminal and Ulee Lheue Port.
 Fares are low; locals often ride free, but a small fee may apply for tourists.

 Routes & Ticketing